← Home

 About Me

-Portrait of Omar Gerardo Soto Fortuño with his wife Iraida Liz Torres De Jesús
+Portrait of Omar Gerardo with his wife Iraida Liz

-My name is Omar Gerardo Soto Fortuño, and I am a native of Ponce, Puerto Rico.
-My parents are Gerardo and Sara, and my brothers are Harold and Héctor.
-Since July 30, 2016, I have been happily married to my wife, Iraida Liz Torres De Jesús.
-On October 17, 2010, I accepted Jesus Christ as my one and only Savior.
-I identify as a Christian and have persevered for many years in the Iglesia de Dios Pentecostal Movimiento Internacional.
-I love technology — a passion that was born in me largely thanks to my father’s influence.
-I have been programming since I was 15.
+My name is Omar Gerardo, and I am a native of Ponce, Puerto Rico.
+Since 2016, I have been happily married to my wife, Iraida Liz.
+In 2010, I accepted Jesus Christ as my one and only Savior.
+I identify as a Christian.
+For many years I was part of an organized religion, but I eventually moved on for good reasons.
+I love technology, a passion that was born in me largely thanks to my father’s influence.
+I have been programming since I was 11.
 I love video games and consider them my favorite hobby (especially World of Warcraft, Overwatch, Call of Duty: Warzone and most recently Marvel Rivals).
 I also love photography.

 Education